shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/module-tank-has-no-attribute-support-url.md

 ## Causes

-'support_url' was introduced in tk-core v0.19.18. and the Descriptor version is incompatible with the newer {% include product %} Desktop version 1.7.3.
+The Descriptor version is incompatible with the newer {% include product %} Desktop version 1.7.3.
+'support_url' was introduced in tk-core v0.19.18.

 ## Solution